danielharrell/open-eyes-lect-2017-18/Open.md

 boundless on the side they open.
 For on that side they can be poked, injured, even blinded.
 Staying open for eyes seems to mean staying intact, or bounded, all the way around.
-And if eyes were open like jars nonetheless, then why would we *see* outside us rather than suffer it in blindness?
+And if eyes were open like jars nonetheless, then why should we *see* outside us rather than suffer it in blindness?
 For as we noted before, an open jar's inside risks being spoiled by the outside.
-Why should the outside not pose a similar threat to eyes that stay open?
+So why should the outside not pose a similar threat to eyes that stay open?
 Yet in this respect, the outside is something that our power of sight protects us from, just as our organs of sight protect us by staying